Software Development

 Conclusion

 The solution "monolithic vs microservices" depends on your company's needs, possibilities, and organizational structure.
-We recommend not hesitating if you have enough resources to move to microservices architecture.
+We at Axon recommend not hesitating if you have enough resources to move to microservices architecture.
 With a microservice architecture, developers can create flexible, function-oriented services.
 The high rate of change and increased complexity will be decisive factors that will drive your choice!

 Software development Team